Bhav-Dhillon/automation-osrs-woodCutter/README.md

-# osrs-automation
+# Galactic WoodCutter

+### Project Description
 An automated solution to cutting down trees in the famous MMO game, RuneScape.
+This projct is currently under development, this ReadMe will be updated as the project progresses.